MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 1. Create a new "Devices with NetExt disabled" group.
 2. Exclude that group from the existing NetExt configuration.
-3. Assign the existing configuration to the ""Devices with NetExt disabled"" device group.
+3. Assign the existing configuration to the "Devices with NetExt disabled" device group.

 The following sections describe these steps in more detail.